THE ENSEMBLE

 Intro

-My responsibilities grew from early prototyping and feature design to maintaining the technical backbone of the project — including UI, gameplay-like systems, and Git repository management.
+Although primarily an ArchViz product, Ensemble became my first large-scale Unreal project.
+My contribution focused on system design and UI programming, collaborating with a small team of developers and a 3D designer.
+It remains my most extensive project to date.
+My responsibilities grew from early prototyping and feature design to maintaining the technical backbone of the project — including UI, gameplay-like systems, and version control.

 Notes and Sketches